 - Takes about 1.5 hours longer than I-5

-- More scenic and less stressful (fewer big trucks, less traffic)
+- US Highway 101 is more scenic and less stressful (fewer big trucks, less traffic)

 CA Hwy 1 from Los Angeles to San Francisco

-- Blue route that hugs the cost on the map
+- The blue route that hugs the coast on the map

 - Only a few miles longer than US Hwy 101, but taking 9 to 10 hours of driving, some of it on two-lane, winding roads